-Use the spanning-tree mst priority global configuration command to set the switch priority for the specified spanning-tree instance.
+Use the spanning-tree mst priority global configuration command on the switch stack or on a standalone switch to set the switch priority for the specified spanning-tree instance.
 Use the no form of this command to return to the default setting.